metaplex-foundation/SolanaKT/README.md

 ### Actions

-Actions are predifined program interfaces that construct the required inputs for the most common tasks in Solana ecosystems.
+Actions are predefined program interfaces that construct the required inputs for the most common tasks in Solana ecosystems.
 You can see them as bunch of code that implements solana task using rpc calls.

 We support 9.
 - closeTokenAccount: Closes token account